 How long should an inbound call take?

 Focus on the conversation, not the clock.
 A thorough needs assessment and genuine connection takes time.
-Most successful calls that result in an enrollment run 25-60 minutes, but the right length is however long it takes to truly understand the prospect's situation and present the right solution.
+Most successful calls that result in an enrollment run 25 to 60 minutes, but the right length is however long it takes to truly understand the prospect's situation and present the right solution.
 If you're watching the clock to avoid buffer thresholds, you're already in the wrong mindset.

 What if the prospect seems rushed?